ME-ICA/tedana/CONTRIBUTING.md

 We've found that working on a [new branch][link_branches] for each issue makes it easier to keep your changes targeted.
 Using a new branch allows you to follow the standard GitHub workflow when making changes.
 [This guide][link_gitworkflow] provides a useful overview for this workflow.
-Before making a new branch, make sure your master is up to date with the following commands:
+Before making a new branch, make sure your main is up to date with the following commands:

 ```
-git checkout master
+git checkout main
-git fetch upstream master
+git fetch upstream main
-git merge upstream/master
+git merge upstream/main
 ```

 Then, make your new branch.